 I originally hoped one plugin could handle every aspect: pricing, user roles, catalog restrictions, shipping rules, and approvals.
 However, real-world wholesale operations require multiple connected logic layers.
 Even the strongest WooCommerce Wholesale Plugins worked best when used in pairs.

-Price visibility affects trust.
+Price visibility affects trust

 During test purchases, wholesale customers repeatedly asked how discounts were calculated.
 Plugins that showed clear wholesale savings increased confidence and reduced cart abandonment.
-Plugins that simply replaced retail prices without explanation.

-Performance matters more than features.
+Performance matters more than features

 Some WooCommerce Wholesale Plugins offer deep configuration options, but they slowed down checkout significantly during testing.
 Wholesale customers place large cart orders, so page speed and calculation time matter more than visual enhancements.